apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

    **Steps to create route tables**

    Click on route tables&rarr;create route table&rarr;give name as publicroute and select vpc i.e MyVpc&rarr;click on create button

-   Route table rtb-0e444f5f4e1cf1f13 | publicroute was created successfully.
+   Now you should able to see success message Route table rtb-0e444f5f4e1cf1f13 | publicroute was created successfully.

    Click on publicroute&rarr;subnet Associations&rarr;click on edit subnet association&rarr;select publicsubnetForMyVpc&rarr;click on save associations

-   You have successfully updated subnet associations for rtb-0e444f5f4e1cf1f13 / publicroute.
+   Now you should able to see success message updated subnet associations for rtb-0e444f5f4e1cf1f13 / publicroute.

    Select publicroute&rarr;routs&rarr;edit routes&rarr;add routes&rarr;add 0.0.0.0/0  and target as Internet Gateway
-   igw-08b7822759edbeeee(MyVpc)&rarr;click on save changes

-   Updated routes for rtb-0e444f5f4e1cf1f13 / publicroute successfully
+   igw-08b7822759edbeeee(MyVpc)&rarr;click on save changes Now you should able to see success message Updated routes for rtb-0e444f5f4e1cf1f13 / publicroute successfully

-   create route table&rarr;give name as privateroute and select vpc i.e MyVpc&rarr;click on create button

-   Route table rtb-0e63259e088aa4ea7 | privateroute was created successfully.
+   create route table&rarr;give name as privateroute and select vpc i.e MyVpc&rarr;click on create button Now you should able to see success message as Route table rtb-0e63259e088aa4ea7 | privateroute was created successfully.

    Click on privateroute&rarr;subnet Associations&rarr;click on edit subnet association&rarr;select privatesubnetForMyVpc&rarr;click on save associations

-   You have successfully updated subnet associations for rtb-0e63259e088aa4ea7 / privateroute.
+   Now you should able to see success message as updated subnet associations for rtb-0e63259e088aa4ea7 / privateroute.

 4. Create an EC2 instance by selecting AMI from AWS marketplace. and attach this instance to private subnet.
 This instance hosts the AS400 API interfaces which in turn communicates with back-end AS400 servers through Infoview AS400 connector.